akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

 echo "max_replication_slots=8" >> /etc/postgresql/9.4/main/postgresql.conf
 ```

-If you run your PostgreSQL on AWS RDS, you probably don't have direct access to the `postgresql.conf` onfiguration file and you have to use
+If you use a cloud-based managed database service (e.g., AWS RDS), you usually don't have direct access to the `postgresql.conf` configuration file and you have to use
+a configuration panel instead:

+* On AWS RDS:
-AWS RDS option groups: you simply have to set the ```rds.logical_replication``` parameter to ```1``` in the option group
-associated with your RDS instance.
+    * Use option groups: you simply have to set the ```rds.logical_replication``` parameter to ```1``` in the option group associated with your RDS instance.
 See [the AWS RDS documentation](https://aws.amazon.com/blogs/aws/amazon-rds-for-postgresql-new-minor-versions-logical-replication-dms-and-more/).

 ### Source Settings